joshchngs/swift-package-manager-ios/README.md

 5. Add Dependencies.xcodeproj as subproject of the App xcodeproj
 6. Add a dependency (to RxSwift in this example) in Package.swift
 7. Link our App with the new Rx*.frameworks
+8. Write some sample code to verify that the import works